Animal Crossing: Happy Home Designer is a great place to show off your design sensibilities, but not much else.

-The crux of HHD’s gameplay revolves around taking requests from any one of hundreds of traditional Animal Crossing townsfolk to design their living space.
-While initially this involves only the interior, you eventually get to decorate the exterior, the yard, (a first for the series), and even pick the room layout of the house itself.
+The crux of HHD’s gameplay revolves around taking requests from any one of hundreds of traditional Animal Crossing townsfolk to design their living space with .
+While initially this involves only the interior, you eventually get to decorate the exterior and the yard with elements from the folding arm awnings Melbourne catalogue.
 Then it’s up to you to utilize that animal’s favorite furniture in a room or set of rooms that follows their specific theme.

 Except HHD isn’t too picky about how well you stick to that theme.
 So long as you used those required furniture items (often only so many as three), then it doesn’t matter whether you cover the room with Christmas Trees, Grand Pianos or Paper Lanterns.
 You’ll still pass, and your customer will still walk away happy.

 On the one hand, this might seem unfortunate.
 After all, there’s no challenge.
 There’s no actual way to measure up your designing abilities, because no matter how awful you are, you’re carrying Nook’s Homes on your shoulders.